 For the students, this field trip may mark the end of five months of learning about the Chesapeake Bay—but it’s far from the end of their learning about the watershed and the roles they play within it.
 Multiple students said that their favorite part of the day was testing water.
 “I like to see how the scientists work,” said Abigail Bayard, while another student, Alex Dixon, commented that he wants to go home and test the water in his house.
 After instructors brought out a diamondback terrapin for them to observe, Henry Lentz, watching calmly but intently, remarked, “I’ve never seen a turtle that close.”
 From turtles to tracks, Living Classrooms brought the Chesapeake Bay watershed to life.

 To view more photos, visit the Chesapeake Bay Program’s Flickr page.

-Images by Will Parson
+Photos and captions by Will Parson